farcasterxyz/protocol/README.md

 ### 1.2 Proposal

 Farcaster is a decentralized social network built on top of Ethereum.
-The Layer 1 blockchain manages user identities, while a Layer 2 network propagates updates between users .
+The Layer 1 blockchain manages user identities, while a Layer 2 network propagates updates between users.
 It offers:

 1. Secure, memorable, and human-readable user identifiers like `@alice`
 2. Real-time settlement and propagation of changes between users.